 - A pilot detects wind shear, especially during take-offs and landings

-PIREPS can contain information on any number of factors that may affect a flight such as snow, icing, hail, severe turbulence, dust, fog, wind shear, clear air turbulence, and are by far the most accurate of all because they are timely reports from pilots who have just experienced it.
+PIREPS can contain information on any number of factors that may affect a flight such as snow, icing, hail, severe turbulence, dust, fog, wind shear, and clear air turbulence, and are by far the most accurate of all because they are timely reports from pilots who have just experienced it.

 IATA Turbulence Aware